kornelski/cargo-deb/README.md

 Cross-compiled archives are saved in `target/<target triple>/debian/*.deb`.
 The actual archive path is printed on success.

 This option works well for crates that either have no library dependencies or don't want to target an older release.
-To cross-compile with support for a release older than the host's, consider using a container or VM.
+To cross-compile with support for a release older than the host's, consider using a container or a VM.

 In `.cargo/config` you can add `[target.<target triple>] strip = { path = "…" } objcopy = { path = "…" }` to specify a path to the architecture-specific `strip` and `objcopy` commands, or use `--no-strip`.

 ### Separate debug info

+To get debug symbols, set `[profile.release] debug = true` in `Cargo.toml`.
+Building using the dev profile is intentionally unsupported.

     cargo deb --separate-debug-symbols